Andorta/payments-reliability-milestone/README.md

  JOIN ledger_transactions t ON t.id = e.txn_id
  WHERE t.order_id = '<ORDER_ID>'
  ORDER BY e.account, e.direction;"

-Design Policies
+Design policies
-Outage Mode Policy
+Outage mode policy

 To limit risk during outages, PENDING_PAYMENT is only allowed if:

-buyer_trust is "trusted".
+buyer_trust is "trusted"

-The order amount is below the OUTAGE_PENDING_CAP_CENTS threshold.
+the order amount is below the OUTAGE_PENDING_CAP_CENTS threshold

 **Project structure**